Sulzbach (Saar) station: Platform and tracks

 The Sulzbach (Saar) station area includes several tracks.
 Passenger services are operated over the first two tracks (next to the station building) and stop at a covered island platform.
-Access is via a pedestrian tunnel and is not barrier-free, but since 20 March 2017, work has been underway to rehabilitate the station and to upgrade it to make it fully accessible.
-Five other tracks are used for freight traffic.
-Formerly there was a goods shed on the opposite side of the station and a loading ramp with a head ramp.
-They are no longer used but are still present.
+Access via a pedestrian tunnel was originally not barrier-free.
+Work to renovate and make it barrier-free began on 20 March 2017.
+The station was supposed to be barrier-free from July 2020, but there were major problems with the commissioning of the lift.
+The lift has been in operation since the end of November 2021.
+Five additional tracks are used for freight traffic.
+There used to be a goods shed and a loading ramp with a head ramp on the side opposite the station building.
+These are no longer in use, but still exist.

 Operations

 Sulzbach station is served only by Regionalbahn services on line RB 73, running every 30 minutes from Saarbrücken to St. Wendel (every 60 minutes to Neubrücke (Nahe)).
-The RE trains of line 3 to Mainz, operated since the takeover by vlexx, have not stopped in Sulzbach since the timetable change of December 2015.
+The RE 3 trains to Mainz, operated since the takeover by vlexx, have not stopped in Sulzbach since the timetable change of December 2015.

 The following bus lines stop at the station forecourt: 103 (to Altenwald and Saarbrücken-Klarenthal), 132 (to Dudweiler via Quierschied–Fischbach) and 160 (to Dudweiler via Neuweiler).